 And you most likely know Ohio had its own state massage licensing exam until 2012.
 The Ohio Board of Massage then ruled to discontinue administering their own exam and accept the FSMTB’s MBLEx as their state licensing exam.
 This was a good thing for massage license portability and reciprocity.

 If you received your Ohio massage license by taking the MBLEx, you are considered an endorsement candidate for a Florida massage license.
-As an endorsement candidate, here is your candidate checklist for getting your Florida license.
+You can also apply by endorsement if you took the MBLEx after you got your Ohio license as long as your Ohio license is still active.

 But what if you took the former exam administered by the Ohio Medical Board before 2012?